IABTechLab/uid2docs/docs/guides/integration-prebidjs.md

 This guide is for publishers who want to integrate with UID2 and generate [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) (advertising tokens) to be passed by Prebid.js in the RTB bid stream.

+UID2 provides a [Prebid.js module](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html) with the following features:

+- UID2 token generation.
+- Automatic UID2 token refresh.
+- Automatic storage of UID2 tokens in the browser.
-UID2 provides a [Prebid.js module](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html) that handles generating, storing, and refreshing UID2 tokens, as well as passing these tokens to the bid stream.
+- Automatic passing of UID2 tokens to the bid stream.

 In order to follow this guide you will need to make changes to the HTML and JavaScript on your site.
 There is no server-side work required.